radcamp/radcamp.github.io/NYC2023/Part_II_files/fastqc.md

 ![png](../images/anolis-per-base-qual.png)

-For the Anolis data the sequence quality per base is uniformly quite high, with dips only in the first and last 5 bases (again, this is typical for Illumina reads).
-Based on information from this plot we can see that the Anolis data doesn't need any trimming, which is good.
+For this data the sequence quality per base is uniformly quite high, with dips only in the first and last 5 bases (again, this is typical for Illumina reads).
+Based on information from this plot we can see that this data doesn't need any trimming, which is good.

 Now lets look at the `Per base sequece content`, which FastQC highlights with a